Wednesday, October 20, 2021

 In August 1950, the Mandarin House opened in Saugus on Route 1, taking over the site over a former ice cream parlor.
 In 1958, Madeline and William Wong purchased the restaurant, and renamed it the Kowloon Restaurant.
 The Boston American, August 24, 1961, published a brief ad for the Kowloon Restaurant and Peninsula Cocktail Lounge, noting its "Delicious Chinese food and Polynesian drinks."
 This is an iconic restaurant, still in existence, and one of the oldest restaurants on Route 1.

-Serious issues at the Lotus Inn.
+The matter didn't end there.
 The Boston Globe, January 3, 1962, reported on a hearing before the Boston License Commission concerning the Lotus Inn Restaurant, at 85 Beach Street, which may have been established around 1959.
 It was alleged that the Chinese restaurant had used its premises for immoral purposes.
-The allegations were that a 16 year-old girl from Salem girl had been brought by two men to the Lotus Inn.
+The allegations were that the 16 year-old girl from Salem girl had been brought by two men to the Lotus Inn.
 The girl was given a pill by one of the men, and then with a third men, they toured various places in Boston where immortal acts were performed.
 The Lotus Inn proprietor, Louis Yee Fong, claimed no knowledge of the incidents.
 The matter was taken under advisement and the Boston Herald, January 17, 1962, reported the restaurant's license was suspended for an indefinite time.
 I didn't find any further information about the Lotus Inn, and it might have closed after this matter.

 The Boston Record American, January 31, 1962, mentioned that grand opening of the Four Seas, a new Chinese restaurant at 4 Tyler St. The Boston Record American, February 7, 1962, added that the name had been inspired by a famed saying by Confucius: “Within Four Seas all men are brothers.”
 Unfortunately, the Boston Traveler, September 15, 1964, reported the restaurant received an indefinite suspension of its food license for the charge of liquor being exposed for sale there.